-I'm the breeder behind Raindance Italian Greyhounds located in New York.
+I'm Chelsea J., the breeder behind Raindance Italian Greyhounds located in New York.
 I am a small, preservation breeder.
 I am active in showing in conformation.
 I am focused on breeding healthy dogs with sound temperaments.
 I try to do everything I can to better the breed in all departments.
 These dogs deserve nothing but the best chance in life.
 As a breeder, it is my responsibility to make sure that happens.

-What makes Chelsea’s program special
+What makes your program special?

 Before any breeding combination is planned, an enormous amount of pedigree research is conducted.
 I study a minimum of 10 generations behind parents of prospective litters to try and make sure not only am I breeding beautiful dogs that conform to the Italian Greyhound breed standard, but also monitor hereditary issues and temperament problems through ancestry.

-Chelsea has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Chelsea has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 “The price includes AKC registration, two rounds of puppy vaccinations, deworming, vet check, microchip, and socialization.
 The deposit will only be taken once I know for sure a puppy will be available to an applicant.”